aMytho/laravel-nvim-docs/source/docs/model-info.md

 app:instance("model_info_view", model_info_view)
 ```

-The plugin gets this information from the artisan command `model:show --json` you can explore it to see what variables
+The plugin gets model information from the artisan command `model:show --json`.
-are at your disposal.
+You can explore it to see what variables are at your disposal.